ThalesDavila/chatloop/README.md

 Open a GitHub pull request.

 If you have never contributed to an open source project, I suggest reading [this article.](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940)

+### Some issue?

+Feel free to open a Github issue.
+I will really like to help.

 ### License